- Download our Moving to Bangkok Guide (PDF)

-Bangkok is an around-the-clock feast of sights and sounds.
-Restaurants, bars, nightclubs, shopping malls, open markets, golf courses, temples, parks and an array of exotic scents all combine to make up the expat’s lifestyle experience in Bangkok.
-Expats new and established alike will find themselves with plenty to see and do.
+Bangkok is a feast of sights and sounds.
+Restaurants, bars, nightclubs, shopping malls, open markets, golf courses, temples, parks and an array of exotic scents all combine to make up the lifestyle in Bangkok.
+New and established expats will find that the lifestyle in Bangkok offers them plenty to see and do.

-A weekend in Bangkok can fly by in a blur, and whether a foreign resident takes the tourist route through the city's countless side streets or prefers to settle in and sit shoulder to shoulder with the locals, there's never a dull moment.
+A weekend in Bangkok can fly by in a blur, and whether a foreign resident takes the tourist route through the city's countless side streets or prefers to settle in and rub shoulders with the locals, there's never a dull moment.

 Shopping in Bangkok

 From trinkets found at the city’s famous floating markets to high-end fashion, Bangkok has it all when it comes to shopping.
-Expats merely have to decide if they are in the mood to search the markets for the perfect bargain, or if they would prefer the easy access of mega malls which house everything, from cinemas to bowling alleys and even the odd aquarium.
+Expats merely have to decide if they are in the mood to trawl street stalls for the perfect bargain, or if they'd prefer the easy access of mega malls which house everything from cinemas to bowling alleys and even the odd aquarium.

-Those after a more authentic experience can try out Bangkok’s ever-popular open markets.
-Chatuchak market, said to be one of the world’s largest flea markets, is accessible by Sky Train (BTS – Mo Chit) and offers excellent value for everything unusual, unique and even perhaps illegal.
-Expats should, however, beware of pickpockets.
+Those after a more authentic shopping experience can try out Bangkok’s ever-popular open markets.
+Chatuchak Weekend Market, said to be one of the world’s largest flea markets, provides excellent value for everything unusual and unique that the country has to offer.

 Nightlife in Bangkok